-Our season is one of chaos, crazy, and kids.
+Our season is one of chaos, crazy, kids, and trying to stay calm.
 We’ve got 4 small kids at home.
 It’s hard to do much around a demanding (and unforgiving!) nap schedule.
 I’d love to bake cinnamon swirl bread on a more regular basis, but I can’t juggle holding my very-curious baby girl while trying to roll out the dough.
 So for now, it’s plain wheat bread.
-Or, more realistically, store-bought bread.
+Or, more realistically, store-bought bread and chicken nuggets for dinner again.
 And that’s just fine.

 You know what, though?
 I’m okay with it.
 I have 4 beautiful children, a great husband, and a wonderful life.
 It’s far from perfect, but it’s perfect for me right now…. even if I do, on occasion, lose sight of that fact.